Overview

 labs(x = "Duration (seconds)", y = "Waiting time (seconds)")

-The latter two plots show possible outliers in black (again, defined as points outside the 99% HDR).
+The latter two plots show possible outliers in black (again, defined as points outside the 99% HDR which have surprisal probability less than 0.0005).

 Scoring functions